1922 AAA Championship Car season

 The 1922 AAA Championship Car season consisted of 18 races, beginning in Beverly Hills, California on March 5 and concluding in the same location on December 13.
 There were also 2 non-championship races.
 The AAA National Champion and Indianapolis 500 winner was Jimmy Murphy.

+Roscoe Sarles died at Kansas City Speedway on September 17.

 Schedule and results

 All races running on Dirt/Brick/Board Oval.